Desousak/react-jupyter-notebook/README.md

     // Allows manually updating connected status if needed this.#connected = bool;
   }

+  deconstructor() {
+    // This code will be run when the class is about to be removed
+    // Can be used to disconnect from servers gracefully }

   connectToKernel() {
     // this.updConnState(bool) is a callback that should be run on a connection change